String Quartet No. 13 (Villa-Lobos)

-String Quartet No. 13 is one of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos, and was written in 1951.
-A performance of it lasts approximately twenty minutes.
+String Quartet No. 13 is one of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos.

-History

 According to the catalog published by the Museu Villa-Lobos, the Thirteenth Quartet was composed in New York, but details of the occasion of the first performance are unknown Another source says it was composed in Rio de Janeiro and first performed in 1953.
 Both sources agree the year of composition was 1951 and that the score is dedicated to the Quarteto Municipal de São Paulo.

+A typical performance of it lasts approximately 20 minutes.

 Analysis

 Like most of Villa-Lobos's works in the medium, the quartet consists of four movements: